 Skip to content

-Reaper drone found not guilty in death of American Teenager
+Reaper drone found not guilty in death of American teenager

 ARLINGTON, VA — A U.S. federal jury has found an MQ-9 Reaper drone not guilty of second degree murder and manslaughter in the aerial bombing death of a young American teenager, Abdulrahman al-Awlaki, who was killed in Yemen in October 2011.